Amtrak California Zephyr title card

 Amtrak Coffee cup in the Sightseer lounge car.

-This train has two food cars: the cafe car is open to all, while the dining car is first open to sleeper passengers and, if available, coach passengers on a first-come, first-served basis.
+This train has two food cars: the café car is open to all, while the dining car is initially reserved for sleeper passengers and, if available, coach passengers on a first-come, first-served basis.

 The California Zephyr Café Car

-The cafe is on the lower level of the Sightseer Lounge, between the dining car and coach cars, in the middle of the train.
+The café is located on the lower level of the Sightseer Lounge, situated between the dining car and coach cars, in the center of the train.
 It serves a variety of meals, snacks, and beverages.
-The cafe is open for all passengers from early morning until late at night but does close for breaks, so listen for announcements.
+The café is open to all passengers from early morning until late at night, but it does close for brief breaks.
+Please listen to the announcements for details.

-To see a sample menu, check out the button below and look for the National Cafe car menu.
+To view a sample menu, click the button below and look for the National Café car menu.

 California Zephyr Dining Car